-- 6.14 You must not use your position to influence other Council officials in the performance of their official functions to obtain a private benefit for yourself or for somebody else. - 6.15 You must not take advantage (or seek to take advantage) of your status or position with Council, or of functions you perform for Council, to obtain a private benefit for yourself or for any other person or body.
+- 6.14 You must not use your position to influence other Council officials in the performance of their official functions to obtain a private benefit for yourself or for somebody else.
+A councillor will not be in breach of this clause where they seek to influence other council officials through the proper exercise of their role as prescribed under the Act. - 6.15 You must not take advantage (or seek to take advantage) of your status or position with Council, or of functions you perform for Council, to obtain a private benefit for yourself or for any other person or body.